Studying in New Zealand

 New Zealand degrees are recognised by employers and universities all over the world as practical, modern qualifications of high international standing.

-By choosing Victoria, you’ll be studying in a place where new and independent thought is encouraged and where creativity thrives.
+By choosing Victoria University of Wellington, you’ll be studying in a place where new and independent thought is encouraged and where creativity thrives.

 Safe and peaceful